‘Did Okocha play one position throughout his career?’ – Obuh defends Iwobi’s wing-back role at Everton | Goal.com

 Iwobi is in contention to make his 11th league appearance of the season when Everton host Chelsea at Goodison Park on Saturday.

-Obuh believes the former Arsenal star can continue his fine defensive performances against Frank Lampard’s side.
+Obuh believes the former Arsenal man can continue his fine defensive performances against Frank Lampard’s side.

-“It depends on the preparation that he had before this weekend's match and I'm sure if the coach feels he can still deal with it, even when he plays against Chelsea so be it.
-But I think he can really handle it, it is not a problem,” said the 60-year-old, who guided Nigeria to a second-place finish at the 2019 Fifa U17 World Cup on home soil.
+“It depends on the preparation that he had before this weekend's match and I'm sure if the coach feels he can still deal with it, even when he plays against Chelsea so be it," said the 60-year-old Obuh, who guided Nigeria to a second-place finish at the 2019 Fifa U17 World Cup on home soil.

+"But I think he can really handle it, it is not a problem."